Best Travel Insurance for Asia

 Evaluate Cancel for Any Reason Options

-Cancel for any reason coverage refunds 50-75% of trip costs for cancellations not covered by standard policies.
-Purchase Generali within 24 hours or Travel Guard within 15 days of initial deposit.
-World Nomads requires seven days.
-Not available in New York.
+Cancel for any reason coverage refunds 50% to 75% of trip costs for cancellations not covered by standard policies.
+Generali must be purchased within 24 hours of initial deposit; Travel Guard within 15 days; World Nomads within seven days.
+This coverage is not available in New York.

 Travel Insurance for Asia: FAQs